OR WAIT 15 SECS

 Patients in the study were treated primarily for cellulitis or post-operative wound infections and received either cefazolin, vancomycin, ampicillin-sulbactam, ceftriaxone, or vancomycin and piperacillin-tazobactam as initial therapy.
 Initial therapy failure occurred if a patient received any other IV antibiotics on the third day in the hospital or any day thereafter, or if the patient underwent drainage-debridement on the third day in the hospital or any day thereafter.

 The study researchers estimate that more than 168,000 patients each year may fail the initial regular course of treatment for complicated skin and skin structure infections (cSSSIs).
-More than 700,000 patients are hospitalized annually in the
+More than 700,000 patients are hospitalized annually in the United States with a primary diagnosis of cSSSIs.
+Initial IV antibiotic therapy for these patients often is the regular course of treatment.

 In addition to Weber and Berger, other investigators in this study were Dr. John Edelsberg, medical director at Policy Analysis Inc.; Dr. Rajiv Mallick, senior director of global health outcomes assessment at Wyeth; and Dr. Gerry Oster, vice president of Policy Analysis Inc.